Bioconductor/OrchestratingSingleCellAnalysis/README.md

 Install the **OSCAUtils** package with `R CMD INSTALL package`.

-Run the following code to create a book repository in `"OSCA"`.
+Run the following code to create a book repository in a new or existing directory `OSCA`:

 ```r
 library(OSCAUtils)